-Deuki recently partnered with H Mart supermarkets.
+In 2017, Deuki partnered with H Mart supermarkets.
 H Mart, which in Korean stands for han ah reum—“one arm full of groceries,” began in 1982 as a single corner store in Queens, NY.
 The company has since grown to 75 stores worldwide.
 Deuki was thrilled when he received the call from H Mart president Stacy Kwon.
 “I grew up going to H Mart on weekends,” Deuki says.
 “I’m so happy to be partnering with a brand whose values truly align with my own.”
 His official title is chief vendor curator, working with Kwon to revitalize the store’s food court.
 The new Market Eatery will feature Deuki’s Sunday Bird and Sunday BBQ, along with several new concepts.

 In January 2018, the Asian Art Museum in San Francisco tasked Deuki and partners Andrew Chau and Bin Chen to revamp the museum’s café and to implement a menu that speaks to the breadth of Asian cuisine.
 The café is part of the museum’s ongoing $90 million renovation project.